 In today’s virgin materials the restricted flame retardants have been phased out, but older plastics often still have very high levels.
 The experience is that new as well as older materials can be end of life at the same time.

 Creating a Circular Approach

 OEMs are under pressure to find a solution, especially as they consider their use of plastics over the years.
 Many are searching for a new approach most likely involving themselves, the separators, and the creators of the pre-concentrate.

 How can this process work?
-HP and SRS have spent years discussing and trialing this process to ensure the solution considered all elements including the best materials recovery with operational and infrastructure costs considered.
+HP and SLS have spent years discussing and trialing this process to ensure the solution considered all elements including the best materials recovery with operational and infrastructure costs considered.

-This trial resulted in clean plastics from used HP products being brought to SRS for shredding and separation.
+This trial resulted in clean plastics from used HP products being brought to SLS for shredding and separation.
 This separation creates streams of target plastics and non-target, using a combination of technologies. rHIPS and ABS plastics are then able to be recovered and used to produce new green-labeled products.